 Tourists: Very little will change for this category of travelers besides having to give their fingerprints when they enter.
 They will also be told how long they can stay in the Schengen area.

-Residents in Italy: The European Commission has confirmed that Non-EU nationals who hold an Italian resident’s permit will not be included either in the Entry/Exit System or the ETIAS, as both systems are aimed at short-term visitors to Italy.
-Essentially, this means that foreigners living in Italy should not use the new automated gates that will be used as part of EES when it is introduced later in 2023.
+Residents in Italy: The European Commission has confirmed that non-EU nationals who hold an Italian resident’s permit will not be included either in the Entry/Exit System or the ETIAS (European Travel Information and Authorisation System), as both systems are aimed at short-term visitors to Italy.
+Essentially, this means that foreigners living in Italy should not use the new automated gates that will be used as part of EES when it is introduced in the second half of 2024.
 The reason for this is that these gates only give you the option to scan your passport and not to present a visa or PSE (Permesso di Soggiorno Elettronico).
 The automated gates will also indicate how long a visitor has been in the Schengen area and if they have overstayed their 90-day limit, which does not apply to residents.
 To avoid any issues, travelers with an Italian visa or PSE should go to one of the manned border control windows so they can present their passports and residency documents to avoid an automatic entry stamp, which would be recorded by the automated gates.

-EES is different from ETIAS, which will be operational in 2024.
+EES is different from ETIAS, which will be operational in the first half of 2025.
 This does not affect residents but will charge tourists a €7,00 fee for an entry visa.

 European Countries Using the Entry/Exit System (EES)